pavanvidem/chira/README.md

 * Description: This tool handles the mapping of the reads to reference transcriptome.
 User can choose between the bwa-mem and CLAN alignment tools.
 * Inputs
   * A fasta file containing reads
-  * A reference fasta file containing transcript sequences
+  * A FASTA file containing reference transcript sequences
-  * An optional second reference fasta file, incase if  you split your reference into two
+  * An optional second reference FASTA file, if split-reference is used
 * Outputs
   * BED file containing the alignments
   * Optional unmapped FASTA file